-Eventually you would built up enough trust so you also can pull of an effective Twitter campaign similar to Four Seasons together with your Champion Advocates.
+Eventually, you would build up enough trust so you also can pull off an effective Twitter campaign similar to Four Seasons together with your Champion Advocates.

-Achieving successful Social Media ROI is a ongoing process.
+Achieving successful Social Media ROI is an ongoing process.
 Adapt and change when needed, most of all have fun with the process.

 What is the most challenging aspect of Social Media your Hotel experience? and what have you done to meet this challenge?